 Because I used THE best chalk paint, I just had to use the Best Dang Wax.
 Seriously, that’s the name of it.
-It really stands up to its name.
+It stands up to its name.
 I added the black wax with my wax brush and made sure I got it into all the details.
 Because I had applied the glaze over the chalk mineral paint, it was easy to wipe off the excess with a cotton cloth.
 I like this method of applying wax because I have total control.
 The glaze acts as a barrier and seals the paint.
-You can totally skip the glazing step if you want a darker aged piece.
+You can skip the glazing step if you want a darker aged piece.

 The End Results | The Best Chalk Paint

 Guess what my sister is getting for Christmas? 🙂 Yep, I’m taking it back to her.
 Hope she loves it.
-Thanks for joining me with this roadside makeover.
+Thanks for joining me with this roadside THRIFT makeover.
 I hope this inspires you to never give up on a piece even when you think it’s hopeless.
-If there’s a will, there’s a way!
+If there’s a will, there’s away!